 Property Management Marketing Tools

 A property management website is par for the course these days.
 But creating one on your own can be a hassle.
-Your property management software should offer a branded website for your business that allows you to display your open listings.
+The best property management software options offer a branded website for your business that allows you to display your open listings.

 Listing syndication is also a must-have tool for property managers.
-Make sure the property management apps you’re looking at include syndication to multiple major listing sites like Zillow® and newer players like Zumper®.
+Make sure the rental property management software you’re looking at include syndication to multiple major listing sites like Zillow® and newer players like Zumper®.

 Property Management Operations Tools